decko/work-somewhere-rq/README.md

 ## Specification

-You should implement a Python application that receives call detail records and calculates monthly bills for a given telephone number.
+You should implement an application that receives call detail records and calculates monthly bills for a given telephone number.

 There are a plenty of telecommunications platform technologies that will